 At Kingdown, every “Sam” is valued and nurtured.
 As a parent and a Headteacher, I know my first priority is to make sure the students are happy and feel safe; then to instil in them a love of learning, the desire to work with rigour and enthusiasm, and to make a unique contribution to the life of the school.
 In a large school, we develop a sense of pride and belonging through the excellent house system and pastoral curriculum.
 We work in partnership with parents to nurture each student’s unique gifts and talents.
 We aim to ensure they believe in themselves, aspire to be the best they can be, and ultimately achieve in every aspect of school life.
 We want their dreams to become a reality.

 I have worked at Kingdown for a long time and am very proud to be the Headteacher.
 I know Kingdown is a fantastic school and I look forward to welcoming you through the door.

 School transport is provided in our designated area and there are good public transport services from neighbouring towns.
-We provide a huge range of extra-curricular activities and, to encourage pupils to stay on after school, we provide late buses on three nights each week.
+We provide a range of extra-curricular activities and, to encourage pupils to stay on after school, provide late buses on three nights each week.
 Kingdown has achieved the ‘Sportsmark Gold Award’ for excellence in Physical Education and Sport and also ‘Artsmark Gold’ and we believe strongly in the role of the Arts in our curriculum.